 - Reading notes, books and articles

-Open source technologies give flexible options to creators, startups and developers to build their own consumer products.
+Open-source technologies give flexible options to creators, startups and developers to build their own consumer products.
 That allows the developers to experiment, expand the usability to another field and build sector oriented products.

-Mycroft AI has released Mycroft Mark 1 which is Mycroft enabled device aimed for developers as an advanced prototype, Mycroft Mark II is due to be released this month (December 2018), which is a consumer-ready speaker for end-users.
+Mycroft AI has released Mycroft Mark 1 which is a Mycroft enabled device aimed for developers as an advanced prototype, Mycroft Mark II is due to be released this month (December 2018), which is a consumer-ready speaker for end-users.

 Currently, Mycroft has no support for Windows and Mac OSX, I subscribed to their mailing list to be notified about Mac OSX and Windows support for more than a year not.
 Hopefully, other operating systems will get supported soon.